Isha1233449vn/linux-nginx-debug-lab/README.md

 # Linux nginx Debugging Lab

-## Overview
+## 📌 Overview

-I installed nginx on a Linux virtual machine and learned how to debug issues when it fails.
+I installed and configured nginx on a Linux virtual machine and learned how to debug issues when it fails.

+---

-## What I Did
+## 🛠️ What I Did

 * Installed nginx
-* Started the service
+* Started and checked the service
 * Simulated an error using a Python server
-* Debugged the issue
+* Investigated and debugged the issue

+---

-## Problem
+## ❌ Problem

-nginx failed to start because another process was using port 80.
+nginx failed to start because another process was already using port 80.

+---

-## Solution
+## 🔍 Solution

-I found the process using port 80 and stopped it, then restarted nginx.
+* Identified the process using port 80
+* Stopped the conflicting process
+* Restarted nginx successfully

+---

-## What I Learned
+## 📚 What I Learned

-* How to use systemctl
+* How to use `systemctl` to manage services
-* How to check logs
+* How to check logs and diagnose issues
-* How port conflicts work
+* How port conflicts work in Linux